-Interest Rate Risk.
 Interest rate risk is the risk that an interest rate change could adversely affect an investment's fair value.
-The Authority does not have a policy to limit its exposure to interest rate risk, however, the Authority's investments in money market funds are withdrawable on demand.
+The Authority does not have a policy to limit its exposure to interest rate risk; however, the Authority's investments in money market funds are withdraw-able on demand.

-Credit Risk.
 Credit risk is the risk that an issuer or counterparty to an investment will be unable to fulfill its obligations.
-The Authority does not have a policy to limit its exposure to credit risk.
-The Authority's money market funds were unrated.
+The Trust Indenture specifies that investment providers must have a rating of at least "AA-" by S&P or "Aa3" by Moody's.

-Concentration of Credit Risk.
-Credit risk also can arise in the wake of a failure to adequately diversify investments.
-The Authority places no limit on the amount that may be invested in any one issuer.
+Concentration of credit risk can also arise by failing to adequately diversify investments.
+The Authority places no limits on the amount that may be invested in any one issuer.